innerr/ticat/README.md

 ```

 ## Cheat sheet
-* Use `:` to concate commands into sequence, will be execute one by one
+* Use `:` to concate commands, will be executed one by one
 * Use `{key=value}` to modify env key-values
 * (With `:`) append `+` or `-`  to any command(s) we want to investigate
-* Search commands:
+* Search commands by:
     - `ticat + <str> <str> ..`
     - `ticat <command> :+ <str> <str> ..`
 * Frequently-used commands: